NEONScience/NEON-Data-Skills/tutorials/R/R-skills/Colorado-floods-data-visualization/NEON-Boulder-Flood-LiDAR-in-R/NEON-Boulder-Flood-LiDAR-in-R.md

 After executing the `draw()` function, we now physically click on the plot at the two opposite corners of the box you want to crop to.
-You should see a box drawn on the plot at this point.
+You should see a red bordered polygon display on the raster at this point.

 When we call this new object, we can view the new extent.